9 Fun Facts About Greece

 Emma Juno Sparkes

-I visited Greece on a family trip at 14.
-It had been a dream of mine since learning about ancient Greece in school.
+I visited Greece on a family trip when I was 14.
+It had been a dream of mine since learning about ancient Greece in Elementary School.

 I was so interested that I learned some basics of the Greek language and memorized the alphabet, ancient and modern.
-By the time I visited the Greek island of Corfu, I had forgotten most of it, but I was still excited to finally see the amazing country I had studied.
+By the time I visited the Greek island of Corfu, I had forgotten most of it, but I was still excited to finally witness the beauty of Greece in person.

 The architecture, the blue waters of the Ionian Sea against the Greek coastline, and friendly people serving Greek cuisine in roadside restaurants made it enjoyable.
-I hiked, tried scuba diving, shopped in the Old Town, put olive oil on everything, and went on a boat trip.
+I hiked, scuba dived, shopped in the Old Town, put olive oil on everything, and went on a boat trip.

 1. Greek people celebrate name days